Why going to the bathroom is good for innovation

 Let your mind wander

-But it is not only the good acoustics that musicians like to be in the bathroom so much.
+But it is not only the good acoustics that musicians like so much about the bathroom.
 McCartney explained his habit: “The trick is to separate yourself, be alone, and create peace and quiet.
 Toilets are perfect for that”.

 We feel very free in the toilet.
 You are there on your own, without others nagging you, or any other social pressure.
 Being away from your normal routine allows for undisturbedly letting your mind wander for a while.
 Because of that relaxed atmosphere, bathrooms are bubbling with creativity.